-\begin{keypoint} The error gauge $\| \bx_k - \widetilde{\bx}_k \|$ depends crucially on the fact that $\bG$ is not symmetric. \end{keypoint}
+\begin{keypoint} The error gauge $\| \bx_k - \bup_k \|$ depends crucially on the fact that $\bG$ is not symmetric. \end{keypoint}

-Put in colloquial terms, Proposition~\ref{prop:good_estimate} asserts that the error gauge $\| \bx_k - \widetilde{\bx}_k \|$ is a good estimate of the iteration error of a consistent system.
-In the consistent case the argument is simple: both methods converge to the same solution at the same speed, but along different paths, so that the difference vanishes at the same speed as the errors.
+Put in colloquial terms, Propositions~\ref{prop:good_estimate} and \ref{prop:good_estimate2} assert that the error gauge $\| \bx_k - \bup_k \|$ is a good estimate of the iteration error of a consistent system.
+The intuitive argument is simple: both methods converge to the same solution at the same rate, but along different paths, so that the difference vanishes at the same rate as the errors.

-In the presence of noise, the story is a little different.
-However, for problems that exhibit semi-convergence the behavior is more or less the same up to the semi-convergence point.
-After that, the two iterates diverge and so we should look for a minimum in the error gauge.